bkoprucu/jekyll4test/_posts/2023-12-06-JVM-Stack-Memory.md

    - On MacOS, for both ARM and x86 architectures, Java 11 utilized around 20% more memory.

-NMT reports for MacOs - Java versions 8, 11, and 17 are available at [this repository](https://github.com/bkoprucu/article-jvm-stack/tree/main/nmt-reports)
+NMT reports for MacOs are available [here](https://github.com/bkoprucu/article-jvm-stack/tree/main/nmt-reports)

 ### Testing in a container